 PJT Partners (UK) Limited is authorized and regulated by the United Kingdom's Financial Conduct Authority and is required to maintain regulatory net capital of €50 thousand.
-PJT Partners (HK) Limited is licensed with the Hong Kong Securities and Futures Commission and is subject to a minimum liquid capital requirement of HK\$3 million.
-PJT Partners Park Hill (Spain) A.V., S.A.U. is an investment firm regulated by Spain's National
+PJT Partners (HK) Limited is licensed with the

-Securities Market Commission and is required to maintain minimum capital of €60 thousand.
-As of March 31, 2021 and December 31, 2020, these entities were in compliance with local capital adequacy requirements.
+Hong Kong Securities and Futures Commission and is subject to a minimum liquid capital requirement of HK\$3 million.
+PJT Partners Park Hill (Spain) A.V., S.A.U. is an investment firm regulated by Spain's National Securities Market Commission and is required to maintain minimum capital of the greater of €75 thousand and 25% of the fixed overheads.
+As of September 30, 2021 and December 31, 2020, these entities were in compliance with local capital adequacy requirements